Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Conclusions

 \section{Conclusions}

 In this paper, we developed a novel DMRL algorithm to enable DRL agents to learn a latent context from prior learning experience and leverage it to quickly adapt to new (i.e., unseen during training time) grid environments, which could be new power flow conditions, dynamic parameters or combinations of them.
 The key idea in our method is integrating meta strategy optimization (MSO), which is a latent-space based meta-learning algorithm, with one state-of-the-art parallel ARS (PARS) algorithm.
-In addition, the meta-training and adaption procedure fits well into the execution time frame of the existing grid operation practice.
+In addition, the meta-training and adaption procedures fit well into the execution time frames of the existing grid operation practice.
 We demonstrate the performance of the DMRL algorithm on a variety of different scenarios with the IEEE 300-bus system and compare it with PARS and MPC methods.
-The DMRL algorithm can successfully adapt to new power flow conditions and system dynamic parameters within about 5 minutes.
+The DMRL algorithm can successfully adapt to new power flow conditions and system dynamic parameters in less than 15 minutes.
 The performance of the adapted DMRL-based control polices is notably better than that of the PARS algorithm, and comparable to that of the MPC solutions.
+Furthermore, our method can provide control decisions in real-time while MPC fails to do so.

 Future research topics of interest include: \begin{enumerate} \item Application of the developed technique for other grid stability controls and in other areas such as distribution system control, microgrid and building management where adaptation of control strategies is also a key issue. \item Transferring learnt control policies for one area to a different area of the power system or even a different power system. \end{enumerate}